esphome/esphome-docs/components/uart.rst

 .. note::

     From ESPHome 1.21.0 the ``ESP8266SoftwareSerial`` UART ``write_byte`` function had the parity bit fixed to be correct for the data being sent.
-This could cause unexpected issue if you have built your own devices that do parity checking.
+This could cause unexpected issues if you are using the Software Serial and have devices that explicity check the parity.
+Most likely you will need to flip the ``parity`` flag in YAML.

 .. code-block:: yaml